MicrosoftDocs/architecture-center/docs/building-blocks/extending-templates/update-resource.md

 ---
-title: Patterns for extending Azure Resource Manager template functionality - updating a resource
+title: Extending Azure Resource Manager template functionality - updating a resource
 description: Describes how to extend the functionality of Azure Resource Manager templates to update a resource
 author: petertay
 ms.service: guidance